-Report: Detroit Lions could make run at Seahawks GM John Schneider
+Report: The Detroit Lions — or another team — could try to hire Seahawks general manager John Schneider

 Together, they have built one of the most successful teams in the NFL over the past 11 years, with the Seahawks winning their fifth division title in that time last week and having made it to the postseason nine times, along with two Super Bowl appearances.

-Schneider in 2013 added the title of Executive Vice President as well as general manager, with the team’s website stating “In his role, he manages all aspects of the Seahawks roster and draft process while working collaboratively with Pete Carroll in all facets of the football operations department.”
+Schneider in 2013 added the title of executive vice president as well as general manager, with the team’s website stating, “In his role, he manages all aspects of the Seahawks roster and draft process while working collaboratively with Pete Carroll in all facets of the football operations department.”

-The Lions would certainly represent an immense challenge — Detroit hasn’t won a playoff game since 1991, has made the playoffs only twice since 2011, and are starting over after firing head coach Matt Patricia and general manager Bob Quinn in November.
-They also have an aging quarterback in Matthew Stafford, who will turn 33 in February with it unclear if he will remain with the Lions.
+The Lions would certainly represent an immense challenge — Detroit hasn’t won a playoff game since 1991, has made the playoffs only twice since 2011, and is starting over after firing head coach Matt Patricia and general manager Bob Quinn in November.
+The Lions also have an aging quarterback in Matthew Stafford, who will turn 33 in February, and it’s unclear if he will remain with the Lions.

 But a hefty salary and running his own show might be appealing to Schneider — or at the least, the prospect he could leave could prompt Seattle to give him a big raise.

 Carroll often goes out of his way to volunteer praise for Schneider, including last week for the decision in August to claim cornerback D.J.
-Reed off of waivers from the 49ers when Reed had a pectoral muscle injury that the 49ers thought meant he might not be able to play all season.
+Reed off waivers from the 49ers when Reed had a pectoral muscle injury that the 49ers thought meant he might not be able to play all season.

-Reed instead recovered and has become a key player for Seattle, emerging as the starter at right cornerback over the last month of the year and giving Schneider credit for seeing that the 5-9 Reed could play on the outside.
+Reed instead recovered and has become a key player for Seattle, emerging as the starter at right cornerback over the last month of the year and giving Schneider credit for seeing that the 5-foot-9 Reed could play on the outside.

+“I don’t think this was luck,” Carroll said this week of plucking Reed away.
+“I think John knew.
+John had it.
+John and his guys that do the evaluations, they knew he was a good enough football player to play nickel, safety, or corner.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.